LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

 ### Add an OAuth 2.0 credential

+{: .important}
+As an example, the images in this section illustrate creating an OAuth 2.0 credential to support integration with Salesforce.

+**To add an OAuth 2.0 credential**

 1. In the Bot Accounts application, select the name of the organization for which to create the credential.
 2. Click **Credentials** in the upper-right corner.
 3. Click **Add Credentials** in the upper-right corner.